 Many women contact us with the desire to donate their eggs, we only accept around 10% of candidates.

-The first step in the process to becoming an egg donor is an interview with our egg donor team which helps to better understand the potential donor’s primary motivation for egg donation.
-Having successfully passed through the interview, a potential egg donor is required to complete a full disclosure of their medical history and our extensive questionnaire.
+The first step in the process to becoming an egg donor is an interview with our egg donor team, this helps us to better understand the potential donor’s primary motivation for egg donation.
+Having successfully passed through the interview, a potential egg donor is required to complete a full disclosure of their medical history and complete our extensive questionnaire.

-Through this process we can ensure our patients have access to egg donors that will make their future dreams of a family come true with the security that the egg donor will not only have excellent medical and psychological prospective surrounding treatment, but also the stability of egg donors ready and willing to donate as well as understanding the big meaning and the long term consequences of their egg donations.
+Through this process we can ensure our patients have access to egg donors that will make their future dreams of a family come true, with the security that the egg donor will not only have excellent medical and psychological prospective surrounding treatment.
+Also that our egg donor recipients will have the stability of egg donors ready and willing to donate, as well as those donors that have a full understanding of the bigger meaning and the long term consequences of their egg donations.

 There are many personal and social reasons why women choose to become an egg donor, many egg donation recipients feel that this must be due purely to financial benefits.